sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 * *Reliability*.
 We use fault-tolerant components, such as: RAID levels for individual drives, multi-tenant environments across different nodes, as well as dedicated power supplies and network adapters.
 This means you have redundancy both from a hardware level and a software level.

-Create a new instance
+Create new instance
 ---------------------

-To create a new instance you first need to decide on the hardware type, or Flavor, you want to use:
+To create a new instance you first need to decide on the hardware type, or flavor, you want to use:

 .. include:: samples/get_flavor.rst